-In a Danish study of 1,804 pregnancies undergoing antiviral therapy, 2% and 3.1% of infants were diagnosed with birth defects after taking acyclovir and valacyclovir, respectively.
-However, it’s important to bear in mind that not all birth defects were a consequence of taking antiviral drugs.
+In a Danish study of 1,804 pregnant patients undergoing antiviral therapy, 2% and 3.1% of infants were diagnosed with birth defects after taking acyclovir and valacyclovir, respectively.
+However, it’s important to bear in mind that the birth defects which occured, were not necessarily a consequence of taking antiviral drugs.

 No data exists to determine the safety of taking famciclovir during pregnancy.

-Your doctor may recommend suppressive therapy to continue after pregnancy, especially if you are breastfeeding.
+Your doctor may recommend suppressive tha suppressive therapy continue after pregnancy, especially if you are breastfeeding.
 That’s because infant exposure to HSV 1 and HSV 2 is possible via skin contact with the mother.

 Taking Valtrex while breastfeeding is generally safe.
-Studies have previously measured the concentration of acyclovir (the active ingredient in Valtrex) in breast milk and found only small traces of the drug (less than 2%).
+Studies have previously measured the concentration of acyclovir (the active ingredient in Valtrex) in breast milk, and found only small traces of the drug.

 Urine from infants of mothers who received valacyclovir twice a day (500 mg) did not contain traceable amounts of the drug.
-The babies also did not show any signs of negative effects, but they did have a smaller risk of eczema and oral thrush.
+The babies also did not show any signs of negative effects.

-Valacyclovir is safe during and after pregnancy and whilst breastfeeding.
-It is not recommended to take any medication longer than necessary.
+Valacyclovir is considered safe during and after pregnancy and while breastfeeding.

 Speak to your doctor or healthcare advisor if you have or develop herpes during or after pregnancy.